 Other injuries incurred while on official university business (not death or dismemberment) may be covered under Workers’ Compensation (and/or the auto policy if traveling in a university-owned or rented vehicle).

 The university’s Business Auto Insurance Policy provides up to a combined single limit coverage for Bodily Injury and Property Damage liability losses of $1,000,000 for automobiles; medical payments of $5,000 per person; and comprehensive and collision coverage for specified fleet autos and for hire autos.
 The comprehensive and collision deductible is $1,000 per occurrence for specific university vehicles.
 For non-university owned vehicles, the auto liability policy will pay in excess over any other collectible insurance.
 The policy does not provide physical damage coverage for non-owned automobiles.

 The university’s Business Auto Insurance Policy covers accidents or losses, which occur in the United States of America, its territories and possessions, Puerto Rico, and Canada.
 Should you operate a car in a country not covered by the university’s insurance, an employee should purchase whatever insurance is needed to adequately cover damages or liability.
 The cost of such coverage will be reimbursed if the cost is within the maximum limits of an employee’s travel authorization.

 Employees using their personally owned vehicle for university business travel must carry at least the minimum limit of auto liability insurance as is required by law.

 Drivers must report all accidents that occur while on state business, 1) within 24 hours of the occurrence or by the next working day if the accident occurs in a state vehicle; and 2) within 7 working days if the accident occurs in a private vehicle.
-Accidents should be report to Facilities Management, if driving a state-owned vehicle, as well as the employee’s department head and the Office of Finance and Administration.
+Accidents should be reported to Facilities Management if driving a state-owned vehicle, as well as the employee’s department head and the Office of Finance and Administration.